 Castellan is an archaic word; it means captain of a castle or fortress.
 In the case of Bolg, he rules over Mount Gundabad in place of Azog.
 Bolg's duties while at Gundabad would include keeping a garrison at his fortress and reporting to his father on the progress in their preparations for a final war against the free peoples of Middle-earth.
 Ultimately, Azog orders Bolg to reinforce The Battle of the Fives Armies with the armies kept at Mount Gundabad, this is the fifth army to join the fray*.

-The Castellan of Dol Guldur is another son of Azog, seen briefly in The Battle of Azanulbizar, defeated yet surviving, and during the rescue of Gandalf from Dol Guldur.
-The giant orchid with blood red beard was tasked to harvest the ring of power from Gandalf, just before being annihilated by Galadriel.
+The Castellan of Dol Guldur is another son of Azog, seen briefly in The Battle of Azanulbizar, defeated yet surviving; and he plays a part of Gandalf's capture at Dol Guldur.
+The giant orc was tasked to harvest the ring of power from Gandalf, however, before completing this task, he was annihilated by Galadriel.

 Learn more about Bolg in J.R.R.
 Tolkien's The Hobbit in The Thains Book.
 Thainsbook.net